Geriatric Care Management in New York & New Jersey

-As elderly individuals grow older more time and attention is needed to focus on finances.
+As elderly individuals grow older more time and attention are needed to focus on finances.
 Geriatric care managers may assist in setting up services for elderly individuals with paying their bills.
 Additionally, they may be required to occasionally work with a pre-existing accountant in helping to review or oversee any bills or finances.
-Managers can also help families with any applications or programs that they are interested in when it comes to financial management and ease any concerns that may come about.
+Elder Care Managers can also help families with any applications or programs that they are interested in when it comes to financial management and ease any concerns that may come about.

 Housing is another area in which geriatric care management can play a role.

-Whether it be aiding elderly individuals and their families in selecting a home care agency, helping to find a client suitable housing, or assisting with problems within the home; geriatric care managers can wear many diverse hats.
+Whether it be aiding elderly individuals and their families in selecting a home care agency, helping to find a client suitable housing, or assisting with problems within the home, geriatric care managers can wear many diverse hats.
 Evaluation and problem-solving skills are critical here as the majority of elderly individuals spend large amounts of time in their homes throughout the day.

 Working with elderly individuals and their families is extremely important as often both parties need time to adjust to new challenges and problems that come with aging.
 Geriatric care managers can assist with coping mechanisms, problem-solving, and conflict resolution.
 This can come into play largely when families attempt to sort out long-distance and in-home care solutions.
-Many home care agencies throughout the New York City metro area have trustworthy long-lasting relationships between care managers and families as a result of working together for many years.
+Many home care agencies throughout the New York City metro area have trustworthy, long-lasting relationships between care managers and families as a result of working together for many years.

 Geriatric care managers have mastered local resources within the areas they are located.
 Having access to these resources helps family and friends know which services are available for their loved ones.
 These services can range from hospitals, doctor’s offices, home care agencies, physical therapists, and even local community centers.

 Geriatric care management often relies on managers advocating for their loved ones.